rndlabs/openbzz-exchange-contracts/README.md

 1. Purchase BZZ tokens and send them directly to an address on Gnosis Chain.
 2. Purchase BZZ tokens, send them to Gnosis Chain and directly top-up a stamp.

-### BZZ Cross Chain Router
+### BZZ Router

-`BzzCrossChainRouter` is a small utility contract that resides on Gnosis Chain and is responsible for redirecting `BZZ`.
+`BzzRouter` is a small utility contract that resides on Gnosis Chain and is responsible for redirecting `BZZ`.
 This router will:

 1. Redirect `BZZ` that has been bridged, using the `onTokenBridged` callback from `HomeBridge`.
 2. Redirect `BZZ` that has been transferred, using the `onTokenTransfer` callback for `ERC677` transfers.